pubky/pubky-nexus/docs/decentralization.md

 ---

-## 3. Third-party ("key-based") homeserver indexing
+## 3. Indexing externally-hosted users

 The core of decentralization.
-Driven by the `external-homeservers` thread, which walks every monitored HS *except* the default and pulls events per user via the HS user-events endpoint.
+Driven by the `external-homeservers` thread, which indexes users hosted on non-default ("third-party") homeservers: for every monitored HS *except* the default, it pulls each hosted user's events per user via the HS user-events endpoint (hence "key-based" — keyed on each user's pubky).
 Configured in `KeyBasedEventProcessorRunner::from_config`.

 ### `[watcher].monitored_homeservers_limit`
 - **Type / default:** `usize` / `50` (`DEFAULT_MONITORED_HOMESERVERS_LIMIT`).
 - **What it does:** Bounds the number of **external** HSs monitored.
-The default HS is always indexed separately (Section 2) and excluded from this count.
 - **Notes:** `0` disables external-HS indexing; `1` monitors one external HS.
 - **Tuning:** Each additional monitored HS adds HS requests (and, upstream, PKDNS resolutions) per tick.
 Raise deliberately as the network of indexed HSs grows.